Battle of Lostwithiel: Second battle - 31 August - 2 September 1644

 Early on the morning on 31 August, the Parliamentarians ransacked and looted Lostwithiel and began their withdrawal south.
 At 07:00 hours, the Royalists observed the actions of the Parliamentarians and immediately proceeded to attack.
 Grenville attacked from the north.
 King Charles and Prince Maurice crossed the River Fowey, joined up with Grenville, and entered Lostwithiel.
 Together the Royalists engaged the Parliamentarian rear-guards and quickly took possession of the town.
 The Royalist also sent detachments down along the east side of the River Fowey to protect against any further breakouts and to capture the town of Polruan.

 The Royalists then began to pursue Essex and the Parliamentarian infantry down the river valley.
-At the outset the Royalist pushed the Parliamentarians nearly three miles south through the hedged fields, hills and valleys.
+At the outset the Royalists pushed the Parliamentarians nearly three miles south through the hedged fields, hills and valleys.
 At the narrow pass near St. Veep, Philip Skippon, Essex's commander of the infantry, counter-attacked the Royalists and pushed them back several fields attempting to give Essex time to set up a line of defense further south.
 At 11:00 hours, the Royalist cavalry mounted a charge and won back the territory lost.
 There was a lull in the battle at 12:00 hours as King Charles waited for his full army to come up and reform.